 Source:Official Gazette of the Federal Republic of Nigeria (Abuja)

 The "bill for an act to amend the Public Holidays Act, Cap.
 P40 Laws of the federation of Nigeria, 2004 to bring the Act in tandem with the current realities and exigencies of the modern times and to declare June 12 as Democracy Day in Nigeria and for related matter" which would declare June 12 as Nigerian Democracy Day, instead of May 29, narrowly passed its second on the floor of the Nigerian House of Representatives, yesterday.

-The bill then passed its first reading on the floor of the Nigerian House of Representatives, this past summer (18-Jul-2018).
+The bill then passed its first reading on the floor of the Nigerian House of Representatives, this past summer (2018-07-18).

 Note that, if the aforementioned bill is passed and assented to by the President, May 29th will remain a public holiday every 4 years as this is the date of the quadrennial inauguration of a new President in Nigeria.

 Below are links to the news stories referred to in the above "Nigeria Public Holidays Act Amendments Pass Second Reading" news story, as well as links to subsequents news stories which refer to the present news story.